-- In column C (cells C4-C12), enter the attribute levels that correspond to each attribute used within your mixlogit model that were NOT coded as "1". - o Cell C4: List your unit of currency for job attribute "salary" (i.e., 1 Namibian dollar). - o Cell C5: List the description for the urban job posting concept for job attribute "location" (i.e., National tertiary hospital). - o Cells C6-C12: For all other job attributes, list your remaining job attribute levels that were coded as "1" in your mixlogit model as they correspond with the attributes listed in column A. In the example in Table 6, there are two levels not coded as "1" (i.e., 2 = Housing allowance provided; 3 = Well-maintained government housing provided"), and both should be listed.
-This is the reason that "Housing" is listed twice in column A. As we have done in the figure below, you may wish to enter truncated, or abbreviated, names for each of these mixlogit levels for the sake of simplicity and readability. - In column D (cells D4-D12), enter the reference job attribute level, or lowest level of the attribute, for each attribute included in your mixlogit model that was coded as "1". - o Cell D4: List your unit of currency for job attribute "salary" (i.e., 1 Namibian dollar). - o Cell D5: List the description for the rural job posting concept for job attribute "location" (i.e., District hospital). - o Cells D6-D12: For all other job attributes, list your remaining job attribute levels that were coded as "1" in your mixlogit model as they correspond with the attributes listed in column A. Where you have multiple mixlogit levels listed in column C that are corresponding to the same job attribute in column A, you will repeat the reference level.
+- In column C (cells C4-C12), enter the names or descriptions of the attribute used within your mixlogit model that are level "2" or higher. - o Cell C4: If you used salary amounts in local currency for the job attribute "salary", then enter "1 currency unit" (i.e., 1 Namibian dollar).
+If you used percentages to represent salary increments for job attribute "salary", then enter "% salary increase". - o Cell C5: List the description for the urban job posting concept for job attribute "location" (i.e., National tertiary hospital). - o Cells C6-C12: For all other job attributes, list the names/descriptions your remaining job attribute levels used that are level "2" or higher in your mixlogit model as they correspond with the attributes listed in column A. In the example in Table 6, there are two additional levels for the job attribute "Housing" (i.e., 2 = Housing allowance provided; level 3 = Well-maintained government housing provided"), and both should be listed.
+This is the reason that "Housing" is listed twice in column A. As we have done in the figure below, you may wish to enter truncated, or abbreviated, names for each of these mixlogit levels for the sake of simplicity and readability. - In column D (cells D4-D12), enter the reference job attribute level, or the level "1" of the attribute, for each attribute included in your mixlogit model. - o Cell D4: List your unit of currency for job attribute "salary" (i.e., 1 Namibian dollar).
+If you used salary amounts for the job attribute "salary", then enter "1" to represent one unit of currency (i.e., 1 Namibian dollar).
+If you used percentages to represent salary increments for job attribute "salary", then enter the percent increase classified as level "1" (i.e. 0% for "no additional salary" as in Table 6). - o Cell D5: List the description for the rural job posting concept for job attribute "location" (i.e., District hospital). - o Cells D6-D12: For all other job attributes, list your remaining level "1", or reference level job attributes included in your mixlogit model as they correspond with the attributes listed in column A. Where you have multiple mixlogit levels listed in column C that are corresponding to the same job attribute in column A, you will repeat the reference level.
 In the example in Table 6, "no housing" should be listed, as it is Level 1 for "Housing". (i.e., Level 1 in the example on Table 6).
 As we have done in the figure below, you may wish to enter truncated, or abbreviated, names for each of these mixlogit levels for the sake of simplicity and readability.